 Transit buses serve as hop-on hop-off buses.
 If you want to get off somewhere along Denali Park Road, go hiking or exploring, and get back on the bus later in the day to get back to the park entrance, this is the bus that you want.

-The East Fork Transit Bus ($30 per person), which goes to mile 42, is the only transit bus that will be operating in 2022.
+The East Fork Transit Bus, which goes to mile 42, is the only transit bus that will be operating in 2023.

 On a narrated bus, a trained naturalist drives the bus and points out animals, geologic features, ecosystems, etc. These buses are not hop-on hop-off.
 They have several stops they make along the drive, each lasting 10 to 30 minutes, but you cannot go off on your own, do a hike, and then later hop back on another narrated bus.

-Tundra Wilderness Tour (only goes to mile 42 in 2022, $128 per person).
+Tundra Wilderness Tour (only goes to mile 42 in 2023).
 Usually, this bus goes to Stony Hill Overlook at mile 62 (one of the best viewpoints in Denali).
-In 2022, it will only go as far as mile 42.
+In 2023, it will only go as far as mile 42.
 This bus tour takes 5.5 hours.

 For more information about the transit and narrated bus tours, a detailed description of things to see and do along Denali Park Road, and lots of photos, click here to read our guide to Denali Park Road.